-I think that my success in my educational career-valedictorian in high school, great college, top PhD program-are due to a mix of a lot of hard work, a fair amount of good luck, and (at least to some degree) some accidents of birth.
+I think that my success in my educational career-valedictorian in high school, great college, top PhD program-are due to a mix of a lot of hard work, a fair amount of good luck, and (to an important degree) some accidents of birth.
 I know that hard work mattered for my success: If I hadn't worked hard in high school, I wouldn't have made it to Carleton.
-If I hadn't worked hard in college, I wouldn't have been accepted in my PhD program.
+If I hadn't worked hard there, I wouldn't have been accepted in my PhD program.
 If I hadn't worked hard there, I wouldn't have been successful.
 But, being a white male with relatively well-off parents absolutely made a difference (for reasons explained above).
-I'm also sure that good luck has helped at various points along the way.
+I'm also sure that good luck has helped at many points along the way.
 For example, I more or less picked my college randomly.
 I could easily have gone to a school that suited me worse, or that didn't give me the opportunities Carleton did.
 For another example, there was a lot of luck involved in my applying and being admitted to my PhD program; there was even more great good luck in finding the faculty mentor that I found.
 Again, just by luck it could easily have gone much worse.
 So, it's a mixture: The advantages of being born a moderately well-off heterosexual white male, some good luck, and hard work led to success.
 I don't know where'd I'd be without all three.

 Can anybody "get ahead" in America?
 I think every single person has some chance of being successful.
 The chances are higher if the person works hard.
-The chances may be lower if (for example) the person has less money or is a racial/ethnic minority.
-And, for every person, luck is involved.
+The chances are lower if (for example) the person has less money or is a racial/ethnic minority.
+And, for every person, luck is heavily involved.
 Good things and bad things totally out of the person's control can matter.
 What this all adds up to is this: Hard work is usually necessary for "getting ahead."
 But, it doesn't guarantee it.
 Bad luck happens.
-And, people not lucky enough to be born into circumstances and bodies and families like mine sometimes face obstacles that limit how much they can "get ahead" regardless of their good luck or hard work.
+And, people not lucky enough to be born into circumstances and bodies and families like mine frequently face obstacles that limit how much they can "get ahead" regardless of their good luck or hard work.
 Can anybody "get ahead" by getting a good education?
 Sure.
 Will everybody?
-No. Who gets ahead depends on a combination of hard work, luck, and accidents of birth.
+Absolutely not.
+Who gets ahead depends on a combination of hard work, luck, and accidents of birth.
+SOC 3452 has further convinced me of the roles of luck and accidents of birth.